 AMUN requests each delegation submit a position paper to the conference, covering each committee on which it is seated, no later than 25 October.
 These papers should be no more than one-half page on each topic covered in the committee.
-All delegations should submit a paper covering the Concurrent General Assembly Plenary and each of the four General Assembly Committees, including both topics for each committee.
-Delegations represented on the Human Rights Council (HRC) should also include the two topics of discussion for the council.
-Delegations represented on the Commission on the Status of Women (CSW) should also include the two topics of discussion for the commission.
-Delegations represented on the Economic Commission for Europre (ECE) should also include the two topics of discussion for the commission.
+All delegations should submit a paper covering the Concurrent General Assembly Plenary, the World Summit on the Information Society +10 (WSIS+10), and each of the three General Assembly Committees, including both topics for each committee.
+Delegations represented on the General Council of the Food and Agriculture Organization (FAO) should also include the two topics of discussion for the Council.
+Delegations represented on the Committee of Experts on Public Administration (CEPA) should also include the two topics of discussion for the commission.
+Delegations represented on the Economic and Social Commission for Asia and the Pacific (ESCAP) should also include the two topics of discussion for the commission.
 Delegations represented on the Security Council or Historical Security Councils should choose up to three topics they think are the most important for their respective council to discuss and include these in their position paper.
-If a delegation chooses to place a representative on the International Atomic Energy Agency (IAEA), a section for that committee should also be included.
+Delegations seated on the Commission of Inquiry should also include the two topics of discussion for the Commission.
+If a delegation chooses to place a representative on the Conference of the State Parties of the Organization of the Prohibition of Chemical Weapons (OPCW), a section for that committee should also be included.